taariq/bitsurance/README.md

 risk of loss from earthquakes is higher in Los Angeles than Nebraska, an individual in Los Angeles would likely purchase more EarthquakeCoins than her counterpart in  Nebraska).
 Payouts will be triggered when some condition is met as determined by a trusted, 3rd party feed.

-Earthquake Coverage Limits
+Earthquake Coverage Limits (Aftershocks)
 --------------------------
-	## Aftershocks

 The protocol system will not offer new policies for any geographical location that has an earthquake and may be at risk for an ongoing period of aftershocks.
+The protocol will disable any new purchaes of EarthquakeCoins by a certain geographic location for a period of 1 week or 2 weeks.

 Securing EarthquakeCoins